The 8 principles of The Data Protection Act & GDPR

 Business-related data

-Any information related to the business intellectual property, trade secret, employees PII, financial accounts, etc., are described as sensitive data in the GDPR.
+Any information related to the business intellectual property, trade secrets, employees’ PII, financial accounts, etc., is sensitive data in the GDPR.

 Web data

-Any information that reveals any individuals’ online identification.
-It includes data such as location, IP address, cookies, RFID tags, etc.
+Any information that reveals any individual’s online identification.
+It includes location, IP address, cookies, RFID tags, etc.

 Following the DPA is a technical and organisational requirement as per compliance.
 To abide by the law, you must follow the fundamental principles and notify the ICO about your activities because you will have to face legal challenges in minor glitches or security incidents.